AEW Dynamite preview: The Double Or Nothing go-home edition - Pro Wrestling Dot Net

 -Mina Shirakawa vs. Julia Hart with Toni Storm on commentary

-Powell’s POV: Dynamite will be held on Wednesday in Albuquerque, New Mexico at Rio Rancho Events Center.
-Collision will be taped the same night, and we are looking for reports or basic results via dotnetjason@gmail.com.
+Powell’s POV: Dynamite will be held in Albuquerque, New Mexico at Rio Rancho Events Center.
+Collision will be taped tonight, and we are looking for reports or basic results via dotnetjason@gmail.com.
 Join Jake Barnett for his live review as Dynamite is simulcast on TBS and Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment